A Logic that Captures $\beta$P on Ordered Structures: Preliminaries

-$\blacksquare$ \end{lem}
+\end{lem}

-These two lemmas tell us STRING and ordered structures are deeply related. $\mathscr L$ captures $\mathcal C$ on STRING if and only if $\mathscr L$ captures $\mathcal C$ on ordered structures.
+These two lemmas tell us STRING and ordered structures are deeply related.
 In the following context, we will first prove our theorem on STRING, and naturally it holds on ordered structures.